cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 We are now back to our initial setup, with On-Prem branches connected to the Concentrator NVA.
 Loopback addresses have been configured on the CSR for branch emulation.

-## 3.3.2.
+## 3.2.1.
 NVA routing table & NVA <=> Branch reachability

 Connectivity between the Concentrator NVA and the On-Prem branches is confirmed by the Concentrator routing table and successful pings:

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/110976272/215296126-6d1982c5-871d-4c23-927e-fa55fb7a41f0.png">

-## 3.3.2.
+## 3.2.2.
 NVA *Effective routes* and NVA routing table misalignment
 Although existing in the Concentrator NVA routing table, the branch prefixes are NOT reflected on the underlying VM’s NIC Effective routes nor known or reachable by any other VM in the VNET or peered VNETs, resulting in failed connectivity to the On-Prem branches.

 <img width="1124" alt="image" src="https://user-images.githubusercontent.com/110976272/215295807-d7c6c83f-b744-4606-ac66-fee7aebb717a.png">

-## 6.2.2.
-Solution: Align the data-plane [NIC-level] to the control-plane [OS-level]
+## 3.2.3.
+Solution: Align the data-plane (NVA *Effective routes*) to the control-plane (NVA routing table)
-To enable connectivity with this new loopback address in the testing environment, the NICs of the VMs must also know about its IP address, having the information at the NVA OS level is not enough.
+To enable end-to-end connectivity, the NICs of the VMs must also know about the branch prefixes, having the information at the NVA OS level is not enough.

-This is achieved by 1) creating an Azure route table (or updating an existing one), 2) configuring an entry (a UDR) in this route table for the 7.7.7.7/32 destination with the next hop being a Virtual Appliance with IP address = 10.0.0.5, and 3) associating the Route Table with any subnet requiring connectivity to that loopback address
+This is achieved by 1) creating an Azure route table (or updating an existing one), 2) configuring an entry (a UDR) in this route table for the branch prefixes (192.168.0.0/16) with the NVA as Next-Hop (10.0.10.4), and 3) associating the route table with any subnet requiring connectivity to these branches.